ATHIFAHS/BI-Analyst-Project-1/README.md

 The final project focused on building a customer and sales analytics dashboard to provide actionable business insights using Google BigQuery and Looker Studio.
 Rakamin x Bank Muamalat provided data on it.

 ## Project Background and Overview
+In this project, we suppose that PT Sejahtera Bersama is a company engaged in the digital and technology sector that sells products, such as robots, drones, eBooks, training videos, and others.

+The company had a large amount of data on sales, products, orders, and customers.
+This project will thoroughly analyze and synthesize the data with the aim of finding insights that will increase the sales of the company.

+Insights and recommendations are provided on the following key areas:
+-
+-
+-

 ## Data Structure
 There are four tables which used, such as customer, product, order, and product category tables.